ThKrypt/QualCoder/4-Coding-Text,-Images,-Audio-Video.md

 ## Convenience methods for loading text files

 Some projects may have many text files and the view file dialog may present too many files to open.
-Right-click on the View File button to select options such as: the next file alphabetically, select the file which was most recently coded, or go to a bookmarked location in a file.
+Right-click on the View File button to select options such as:

+* The next file alphabetically,

+* Select the file which was most recently coded,
+* Go to a bookmarked location in a file.
 To create a bookmark, right click in some text when coding and select the bookmark option.
 The bookmark works for only one project at a time, so if you opened a different project, the bookmark would be incorrect or might not work at all.

 ## Modifying code positions